2026 Commencement Program | Fresno

 NOTE TO OUR NEW ALUMNI

 Congratulations!
 Commencement is an inspirational and exiting time for you and your family!
-You are now joining over 45,000 alumni of alliant International University.
+You are now joining over 45,000 alumni of Alliant University.
 We are sure you will make a difference in the world, just as many other alliant alumni have done and continue to do so.

 You are important to us, and we want to stay connected!